hrvach/talkberry/README.md

 3. xxd -i coded_data.bin > /project/rootdir/header/data.h
 ```

-This requires sox, codec2 and xxd to be available.
+This requires sox, codec2 and xxd to be installed.

 ## Notes On Performance Optimisation